CSNW/sql-bricks/readme.md

 As with other SQL generation libraries, SQL Bricks was created to help eliminate DRY violations in SQL-heavy applications.
 SQL statements can be easily stored, cloned, modified and passed around to other parts of an application and they can generate both parameterized and non-parameterized SQL.

-In addition, SQL Bricks contains a few conveniences to aid in re-use and to make SQL generation a little less of a chore: automatic quoting of columns that collide with keywords ("order", "desc", etc), automatic alias expansion, user-supplied join criteria functions and pseudo-views.
+In addition, SQL Bricks contains a few conveniences to aid in re-use and to make SQL generation a little less of a chore: automatic quoting of columns that collide with keywords (`order`, `desc`, etc), automatic alias expansion, user-supplied join criteria functions and pseudo-views.

 SQL Bricks differs from similar libraries in that it does not require a schema and it is designed to be transparent, matching SQL so faithfully that developers with SQL experience will immediately know the API.

-SQL Bricks supports the four CRUD statements (`SELECT`, `UPDATE`, `INSERT`, `DELETE`) and all of their clauses as defined by [**SQL-92**](http://communities.progress.com/pcom/servlet/JiveServlet/download/11287-2-10624/s92.pdf) as well as some **Postgres** and **SQLite** extensions (see the *Contributing* section for more details).
+SQL Bricks supports the four CRUD statements (`SELECT`, `UPDATE`, `INSERT`, `DELETE`) and all of their clauses as defined by [**SQL-92**](http://communities.progress.com/pcom/servlet/JiveServlet/download/11287-2-10624/s92.pdf) as well as some additional clauses supported by **Postgres** and **SQLite**.
+Adding support for other SQL statements (`CREATE`, `ALTER TABLE`, etc) would add clutter to the library without providing much real benefit.

 ## API